Texas State Highway 6: Route description

 SH 6 begins at an intersection with I-45 and SH 3 in Bayou Vista, and proceeds to the northwest, paralleling the ATSF railroad tracks.
 The highway makes a mostly straight line through Galveston, Brazoria, and Fort Bend Counties, passing through the city of Alvin.
 As the highway traverses through Sugar Land, it makes a turn to the north after passing intersections with I-69/US 59 and Alternate US 90.
 The highway continues north into western Harris County, reaching the Westpark Tollway and I-10.
 It then intersects US 290 in CyFair, joining it as they travel to the northwest, thus finishing a large routing around the southern and western portions of Houston.
 The route continues northwest with US 290 as a limited-access highway.
 At Hockley, the highway veers to the right, forking from an old alignment of the highway, and bypassing the cities of Waller and Hempstead to the north.
 At Hempstead, it splits from US 290 and turns northward into Grimes County, where it bypasses the city of Navasota, while Business SH 6 passes through town.
 The highway then turns northwest again, crossing into Brazos County.
 The highway starts another bypass here, going around the Bryan–College Station area to the northeast, while the business route goes through these cities.
 On the northeast side of Bryan, the highway meets US 190, and they travel together to the northwest out of the region.
 SH 6 splits with US 190 in the town of Hearne, but joins US 79 before that route splits to the northeast about a mile north of town.
 SH 6 then continues northwest, traveling through lesser populated farmlands, before approaching Waco.
-Before entering Waco, it turns southeast on Loop 340, and bypasses Waco to the south.
+Before entering Waco, it turns southwest on Loop 340, and bypasses Waco to the south.
 It reaches an intersection with I-35, and then turns to the northwest again, crossing over Lake Waco.
 The highway continues northwest and west through more farmland regions in Central Texas, before reaching an intersection with I-20 just south of Eastland.
 The route briefly turns west, traveling along the former route of US 80, before turning back to the northwest at Cisco.
 As it continues, it is briefly concurrent with US 180/US 277 in north central Texas.
 Just northwest of Stamford, the highway makes its final turn to the north at an intersection with SH 283.
 The highway then travels through sparsely populated areas of Haskell, Knox, Foard, and Hardeman counties before ending north of Quanah at the Red River, where it meets Oklahoma State Highway 6.